-There will be three written tests, a written Mid-term Exam and a Final Exam.
+Two written compositions will need to be completed with specific topics selected during the term.
+Students will take three written tests, a written Mid-term Exam and a Final Exam.

 Lab (Language Resource Centre)

 Language labs provide the opportunity to further develop listening and pronunciation skills.
 Students must attend the Language Resource Centre (LRC in Arbutus 117) to complete assigned material (typically 45 minutes per week).
 The LRC will be open on a drop-in basis.
 Mark will be based on completion of weekly assignments.